 We’ve spoken directly with around 18 schools, who have differing views on school closures, land sales, and seismic upgrade priorities, but what we have consistently heard from everyone is that if an irreversible decision is going to be made, it must be based on up-to-date and transparent numbers.
 Schools also don’t want to be pitted against each other any more, and want decisions to be based on transparent planning practices instead.

-No irreversible decisions without transparent long-term planning
+The danger of irreversible decisions without transparent long-term planning

-How can I support the motion?
+How can I support transparent long range planning?

 Questions?
 Ideas?
 Please reach out to us at firstname.lastname@example.org or DPAC’s Vice-Chair who has been appointed by DPAC to continue advocacy for the motion.